Shopify/web-configs/README.md

 - [typescript/prefer-singular-enums](docs/rules/typescript/prefer-singular-enums.md): Prefer TypeScript enums be singular.
 - [webpack/no-unnamed-dynamic-imports](docs/rules/webpack/no-unnamed-dynamic-imports.md): Require that all dynamic imports contain a `webpackChunkName` comment.

-## Creating New Rules

-The easiest way to add new rules is to use the [ESLint Yeoman generator](https://www.npmjs.com/package/generator-eslint).
-Running `yo eslint:rule` from the root of this project should add the required main file, docs, and test for your new rules.
-Make sure that these are all filled out and consistent with the other rules before merging.
-All tests can be run using `npm test`.

 [npm-url]: https://npmjs.org/package/eslint-plugin-shopify
 [npm-image]: http://img.shields.io/npm/v/eslint-plugin-shopify.svg?style=shield